How to use Multifactor Authentication to Safeguard Remote Workers?

-Consider employing multi-factor authentication that is biometric or behavior-based.
+#3.
+Consider employing MFA that is biometric or behavior-based

-Utilize a Voice over Internet Protocol (VoIP) phone for MFA for distant personnel
+#4.
+Utilize a VoIP phone for MFA for distant personnel

 Rather than requiring workers to generate a virtual machine and SIM card, you may need them to create a phone number associated with an email address for multi-factor authentication.
 Employees may then secure the VoIP mobile number with a password manager, which adds multi-factor authentication security as an additional layer of defense against a targeted MFA assault.
 Additionally, this technique decreases the possibility of a social engineering assault.